Mr-Kumar-Abhishek/brain-beats-blog/_posts/2021-12-18-how-to-choose-between-relative-and-absolute-pathnames-while-creating-symlinks.md

 og-url: blog/2021/12/18/how-to-choose-between-relative-and-absolute-pathnames-while-creating-symlinks
 canonical-url: blog/2021/12/18/how-to-choose-between-relative-and-absolute-pathnames-while-creating-symlinks
 date: 2021-12-18
-keywords: Abhishek Kumar, Software Developer, Linux, symlinks, absolute, relative, pathname.
+keywords: Abhishek Kumar, Software Developer, Linux, symlinks, absolute, relative, pathname
 ---

 You may have read in some books that while making symbolic links it is better to use a relative pathway because if we move the file and link, it will not break.
 So, for example, if we want to link `/etc/passwd` to the current directory, we would do something like this: